fulleni/headlineHub/README.md

 ## 🚧 Development Status

 This project is currently under active development.
-Features described in component READMEs may be planned or in progress.
+Features described below may be planned or in progress.

 ## 🔑 Key Features